-I toasted the green pods in a large frying pan over the stove.
-I let them toast for about 10 minutes, stirring often.
-Then I used a rolling pin to partially crack open the pods, and released the seeds.
+I toast the green pods in a large frying pan over the stove for about 10 minutes, stirring often.
+Then I use a rolling pin to partially crack open the pods, and released the seeds.

 Above you can see the three stages of the spice…the green pods, the seeds, and then the ground powder.
 All three are used in cooking, and in both sweet and savory foods.
 I love the ground cardamom because not only does it have a unique, woodsy, amber aroma, but it’s a beautiful soft grey brown speckled color.
 Between the coffee and the cardamom this pound cake has a nice caramel tone when you cut into it.